 Plugins are one of the primary reasons WordPress is so popular.
 With the right plugin, you can implement almost any functionality you want on your website.
 However, sometimes you’ll run into situations where there are no plugins that do exactly what you need, which means it’s up to you to develop one.

 Creating a custom plugin is easier said than done, of course.
 However, there are a lot of interesting WordPress tools that can make the WordPress plugin customization process much easier.
 This means that even if you’re not an experienced WordPress plugin developer, you might be able to build some simple plugins of your own.

 In this article, we’ll talk about how WordPress plugins work.
 Then we’ll discuss the basics of how to set up a custom plugin, and introduce you to several tools that can simplify the process.
 Let’s get to it!

 What Are WordPress Plugins?

 WordPress plugins are add-ons for the platform.
 With the right WP plugin, you can implement all kinds of features that WordPress doesn’t include out of the box.

 Yoast SEO, for example, adds a lot of functionality to help you improve your site’s placement within search engines.
-WooCommerce can transform WordPress into a full-fledged eCommerce platform, and WPForms lets you design and implement all types of forms using a drag-and-drop builder.
+Setting up WooCommerce can transform WordPress into a full-fledged eCommerce platform, and WPForms lets you design and implement all types of forms using a drag-and-drop builder.

 Those are just three examples, however.
 At the time of this writing, there are over 55,000 plugins available for free over at WordPress.org:

 That’s a massive selection by any standard.
 What’s more, you can also contribute to it if you like, by developing your own unique plugins.

 What You’ll Need to Get Started